psyplot/psyplot/CONTRIBUTING.md

 ### Adding new examples
 You have new examples?
 Great!
 If you want to add them to the documentation, please just fork the correct github repository and add a jupyter notebook in the [examples](examples) directory, together with all the necessary data files.

-To build our docs, we use the [sphinx-nbexamples](http://sphinx-nbexamples.readthedocs.io/en/latest/) package to convert the examples to reStructuredText.
-Therefore please make sure that your supplementary data files are correctly implemented in the meta data of the notebook.

-We are, however, also willing to help you finalizing incomplete pull requests.
+And we are always happy to help you finalizing incomplete pull requests.

 ## Styleguides